The 3 Most Powerful Ways to Flip Samples And Melodies in 2023!

-Adding different effects and processing can transform the whole vibe of the sample and help it stand out.
+To do this I will add different effects and processing plugins that will help me to transform the whole vibe of the sample and help it stand out.

 In this guide, I’m going to go over the 3 best ways to flip samples and melodies!
 If you want some free samples you can use to follow along with this guide, check out these sample packs.